On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Standard Results on the Dirac Equation

-From this proposition we see that the choice of a specific Cauchy surface does not actually play any role in the definition of (\ref{imageE}).
+From this proposition we see that the choice of the Cauchy surface does not play any role in the definition of (\ref{imageE}).
 More precisely:

-\begin{definition} The image of the operators $\mbox{\em E}_t$ is called the space of smooth solutions of the Dirac equation with spatially compact support and denoted by $\Sol$. \end{definition}
+\begin{definition} The image of $\mbox{\em E}_t$ is called the \textbf{space of smooth solutions of the Dirac equation with spatially compact support} and denoted by $\Sol$. \end{definition}

-On this space of solutions it is possible to introduce a Hermitean inner product and make it a pre-Hilbert space.
-Fix a ${t\in\bR}$ and consider the sesquilinear function\footnote{The \textit{Euclidean inner product} of $\bR^n$ and $\bC^n$ are denoted by $a^\dagger b$ and $a\cdot b$, respectively.
-In both cases the corresponding norm is denoted by $|a|$.
-On $\bC^4$ the \textit{spin inner product} is defined by $\overline{a}b$, with $\overline{a}:=a^\dagger\gamma^0$.}:
+This space of solutions can be equipped with a pre-Hilbert space structure.
+Given any ${t\in\bR}$ we consider the sesquilinear function\footnote{The \textit{Euclidean inner product} of $\bR^n$ and $\bC^n$ are denoted by $a^\dagger b$ and $a\cdot b$, respectively.
+In both cases the corresponding norm is denoted by $|a|$. }

-Again, the choice of the Cauchy surface does actually play no role, due to \textit{current conservation}.
-More precisely we have the following result. \begin{proposition} For any $t\in\bR$ the function $(\cdot|\cdot)_t$ defines a Hermitian inner product - i.e. it gives $\scH_m^{sc}$ a pre-Hilibert space structure - and makes the isomorpshim
+Again, the choice of the Cauchy surface plays no role, due to \textit{current conservation}. \begin{proposition} For any $t\in\bR$ the function $(\cdot|\cdot)_t$ defines a Hermitian inner product.
+With respect to it and the $\mathcal{L}^2$-norm in the domain, the isomorphism

-a linear isometry w.r.t. the $\scL^2$ norm in the domain.
-Moreover it holds that $(\cdot|\cdot)_t=(\cdot|\cdot)_0$. \end{proposition} \begin{proof} The positive-definiteness of $(\cdot|\cdot)_t$ follows directly from the corresponding feature of $(\cdot|\cdot)_{\scL^2}$ and the uniqueness of the solutions of (\ref{solutiondirac}) given data at time $t\in\bR$.
-The function $\mathrm{E}_t$ is clearly an isometry by construction.
-Finally, the independence of the inner product from the time variable can be proved by differentiating under the integral sign, expressing the time derivative in terms of spatial derivatives by means of equation (\ref{solutiondirac}) and eventually applying the divergence theorem (note that the involved functions have spatially compact support). \end{proof}